GSBicalho/TrueNgine/README.md

  4 10 14 18 20 22
  5 11 15 19 21 23
 ```
 Here we define our Hypercube's "3D faces", which we will call Spaces.
-There are 8 of them, and the Space 0 is defined by the Faces 0, 1, 2, 3, 4 and 5, the Space 1 by 6, 7, 8, 9, 10 and 11, etc.
+There are 8 of them, and the Space 0 is defined by the Faces 0, 1, 2, 3, 4 and 5, Space 1 by 6, 7, 8, 9, 10 and 11, etc.

 ```
 1
  0 1 2 3 4 5 6 7
 ```
-Finally, we reach our Kth shape, the Hypercube itself, of which we have only 1, and is formed by the eight cubes we defined before.
+Finally, we reach our Kth shape, the Hypercube itself, of which we have only one, and is formed by the eight cubes we defined before.

 Do note that all of the shapes defined MUST be convex, otherwise the Dimensional Cut will generate erroneous shapes.

 ### POL Files
-POL Files were generated by [this](https://github.com/GSBicalho/Function-Approximation) MATLAB code, which was created by professor Antonio Castelo Filho and uploaded here with his permission.
+POL Files were generated by [this](https://github.com/GSBicalho/Function-Approximation) MATLAB code, which was created by Professor Antonio Castelo Filho and uploaded here with his permission.

 A full description of the program, its workings and output can be seen on the repository linked above.